The-Z-Labs/bof-launcher/README.md

 ## Liability

-This tool is designed for AUTHORIZED security testing red team operations and for research purposes.
-Unauthorized use is strictly prohibited and may violate local and international laws.
+This is an open source project meant to be used with authorization to assess the security posture and for research purposes.

 # Z-Labs BOFs collection